 Project pipeline

-Examine the company’s pipeline of exploration and development projects to assess its future growth potential.
-A robust pipeline signals potential for expansion, while a lack of new projects can indicate stagnation.
+A company’s exploration and development pipeline tells you about its future growth potential.
+A robust pipeline signals room for expansion.
+No new projects in development can signal stagnation.

 Investing strategies for gold mining stocks